google/starlark-go/doc/spec.md

 unless the format string contains only a single conversion, in which case `args` itself is its operand.

+If the format string contains no conversions, the operand must be a `Mapping` or an empty tuple.

 Starlark does not support the flag, width, and padding specifiers supported by Python's `%` and other variants of C's `printf`.